lucasamorimd/lucasamorimd/README.md

 - 💬 I learned a lot about PHP, but I keep constantly searching for knowledge about this and other technologies.

-- 📫 I'm looking for challenges where I can show my skills.
+- 📫 I'm looking for challenges where I can improve my skills.

 <h3 align="center">You can also find me there</h3>